lingfennan/android-scan/osi_malloc_report.md

 10. Open the file and search for `sdpCreateOppOpsRecordNative` and you can see `libc    : Fatal signal 11 (SIGSEGV), code 2 (SEGV_ACCERR), fault addr 0x7fef195d4000 in tid 1306 (droid.bluetooth), pid 1306 (droid.bluetooth)` few lines below.

+# Proposed patches
+The patch is relatively simple: just add sanity size checks in `osi_malloc` and `osi_calloc` to exclude sizes that could lead to integer overflow.

+# Credits for this vulnerability
+- Vijay Prakash, Palo Alto Networks Inc
+- Ruian Duan, Palo Alto Networks Inc